dylansavoia/tiny-sequence-labeling/README.md

 {'OBJ': 'radio', 'VERB': 'turn on'}
 ```

-The output can be either 'clean' or raw.
+The output can be either 'clean' (as above) or raw.
+Clean returns a dictionary where each key is a label and each value is the concatenation of the tokens classified as that label.

+Raw just returns the list of labels for each token:

 ```bash
 $ python inference.py --sentence "turn on the radio" --raw ['VERB', 'VERB', 'O', 'OBJ']
 ```